 Two main options are for single ended (where the waste and overflow are down at one one) and double ended (where the waste and overflow are in the centre) .
 The single ended is more suitable for a single bather and for showering as the end with the waste has more vertical sides (therefore more flat base) for standing.
 The double ended has two back slopes at either end for anyone who likes to share a bath.

 Characterised by having a larger area at one end of the bath for showering.
 There are two common forms: the ‘L’ shape, which has a square side to the shower area, topped by an ‘L’ section screen, and the ‘P’ shape which has a rounded side to the shower area, topped by a curved screen.
-Shower baths are a good compromise to having a decent sized shower area and being able to keep a bath in a smaller bathroom.
+As you can see in our online bathroom store, shower baths are a good compromise to having a decent sized shower area and being able to keep a bath in a smaller bathroom.
 One disadvantage of the shower bath is that they take a larger volume of water when used as a bath.

 These type of baths are designed to either drop onto a hole in a tiled or solid top (Inset) or fit underneath the hole in a solid top (Under-mounted) which will then require finished edges on the inside of the top (tiles are normally not possible to finish the edge well enough for under-mounted).
 Solid tops are usually made of natural stone, marble or granite.

-These baths can be rectangular, oval or round shapes and come in materials such as Arylic (plastic) , Reinforced Acrylic and Steel.
+These baths can be rectangular, oval or round shapes and come in materials such as Arylic (plastic) , Reinforced Acrylic and Steel in our bathroom showroom bath.